strongqa/howitzer/README.md

 License
 -------

-howitzer is Copyright © 2012-2017 Roman Parashchenko and StrongQA Ltd. It is free software, and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.
+howitzer is Copyright © 2012-2021 Roman Parashchenko and StrongQA LLC.
+It is free software, and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.